Using words to create change

 Content creation, copywriting and editing

 The digital content revolution was a gift for many of us.
 It meant that, at last, travel writing could be sustainable with writers being sought out to create engaging and authoritative content.
 It also enabled responsible tourism to be transformed from niche to norm with a massive new market thanks to Google et al, and small ethical businesses were finally able to have a voice.

 I honed my content creation and editorial skills at two leading ethical travel business: responsibletravel.com and Loco2.com (rebranded as Rail Europe).
 My blogs, social media copy, landing pages, travel guides, and opinion pieces were hitting top ranking pages alongside the mainstream players.
 They were also converting to bookings and maintaining strong brand loyalty.

 The lockdown lowdown and post-pandemic pondering

-As travel is grounded worldwide for 2020, I am working on freelance writing projects, planning a second book on Ireland and seeking to transfer skills to other sustainable and ethical sectors.
-This taps back into my original reasons for starting to write, which were to give voice to minorities particularly those striving to alleviate poverty through tourism, to highlight human rights abuses and to shout about sustainability.
+When worldwide travel was halted during the pandemic, I started working on freelance writing projects, planning a second book on Ireland and seeking to transfer skills to other sustainable and ethical sectors.
+This tapped back into my original reasons for starting to write, which were to give voice to minorities particularly those striving to alleviate poverty through tourism and transport, to highlight human rights abuses and to shout about sustainability.
 As travel was slow to pick up again, I spent a year working as content producer for sustainable micromobility startup, Voi, and now I am back freelancing again.
 Please go to my contact page for any enquires about content creation or articles.